Grumbel/rfactortools/FAQ.md

 `INSTANCE=skyboxi { ... }` will make the error messages go away, it
 will however leave you without a sky.
 You can replace the `skyboxi` section and add a `sky.mas` file from another mod to get a sky back.

+## Part of the cockpit is cut off

+In the cars `.cam` file adjust the `ClipPlanes` for the `COCKPIT` camera:

+    LocalCam=COCKPIT
+    {
+      [...]
+      ClipPlanes=(0.0225000, 500.00000)
+      [...]
+    }

+Making the left value smaller should reduce the distance where objects are cut off.
+The value must be positive and not null.

+## Parts of the car are visible in the mirror

+Editing your `.plr` file inside `USERDATA\(your name)` and changing the 15 in `Self In Cockpit Rearview="15"` to 0 might help.
+Not sure how to fix the mod itself, will probably need some tweaking of the VISGROUP.